Albuquerque Folk Festival Logo

 TimeNameDescription

-2:00 PMLa Rondalla de AlbuquerqueLa Rondalla de Albuquerque is a musical group dedicated to presenting traditional Hispanic songs of New Mexico, directed by Otilio Ruiz, which includes singers accompanied by traditional instruments.
+3:00 PMLa Rondalla de AlbuquerqueLa Rondalla de Albuquerque is a musical group dedicated to presenting traditional Hispanic songs of New Mexico.
+The group is sponsored by the City of Albuquerque and directed by Otilio Ruiz.
+There are 20 members of the group which includes singers accompanied by Mexican harps, vihuelas, guitarrons, guitars, a violin and mandolin.
+La Rondalla plays at the Patio Market in Old Town, Albuquerque from 10-12 AM every Saturday, spring, summer and fall.